 Reform Would Make Government More Efficient, Create Taxpayer Savings

-TRENTON: Legislation sponsored by Senate President Steve Sweeney (D-Gloucester, Cumberland, Salem) and Senator Joe Kyrillos (R-Monmouth) that would promote taxpayer savings through the creation of greater efficiencies within government cleared the Senate Budget and Appropriations Committee today.
+TRENTON: Legislation sponsored by Senate President Steve Sweeney (D-Gloucester, Cumberland, Salem) and Senator Joe Kyrillos (R-Monmouth) that would promote taxpayer savings through the creation of greater efficiencies within government cleared the full Senate today.

 “If governments don’t wish to run their towns more cost-effectively, there is no reason the taxpayers of New Jersey should have to foot their bill,” said Sweeney.
 “It is time we start providing the necessary incentives to get us moving on shared services.
 Towns can share services with each other while not losing their individual identity or the uniqueness of their communities.
 The bottom line is that the taxpayers of this state need a break and shared services is one way to give it to them.”

 “While I would like to have seen us go further with this bill in removing some of the barriers towns face in sharing and consolidating services, this is an important first step,” said Kyrillos.
 “Tax dollars cannot continue to underwrite duplicative and unnecessary layers of government at the local level.
 New Jersey has reached the point with regard to property taxes where home rule is not justification enough for refusing to share services.”